team-alembic/ash_authentication_phoenix/documentation/tutorials/ui-overrides.md

   * `:interstitial_class` - CSS class for the `div` element between the form and the button.

+  * `:register_form_module` - The Phoenix component to be used for the registration form.
+Defaults to `AshAuthentication.Phoenix.Components.Password.RegisterForm`.

   * `:register_toggle_text` - Toggle text to display when the register form is not showing (or `nil` to disable).

   * `:reset_toggle_text` - Toggle text to display when the reset form is not showing (or `nil` to disable).